utopiaio/The-Rock/README.md

 #The Rock
-a set of static helper functions added on top of [Slim](https://github.com/slimphp/Slim) that make my 9-5 life easy.
+a set of static helper functions added on top of [FastRoute](https://github.com/nikic/FastRoute) and [Pimple](https://github.com/silexphp/Pimple) that make my 9-5 life easy.

 Most of the REST API is controlled via `config.php` --- I'll try to make a wiki page.